BubbleCoding/BrainrotGenerator/README.md

 # BrainrotGenerator

-Turn ordinary names, animals, and fruits/objects into whimsical Italian‑style characters, complete with AI‑generated artwork.
+Turn ordinary names, animals, and fruits/objects into whimsical Italian brain‑style characters, complete with AI‑generated artwork.
 The app uses OpenAI GPT‑4o (for prompt crafting) and DALL·E 3 (for image generation), wrapped in a simple Gradio web UI with a Timeline view of all generated images.

 1) Features